Aameer/aameer.github.io/_posts/2015-01-13-lean-startup.markdown

 * viral coeficient > 1 (one person should bring more than one person with him/her)

-* margin between the LTV(life time valus) and the CPA(cost per accquisition) determines how fast the paid engine of growth will turn (this is called the marginal profit).
+* Margin between the LTV(life time valus) and the CPA(cost per accquisition) determines how fast the paid engine of growth will turn (this is called the marginal profit).

-* actionable metrics, continuous deployment, and the overall Build- Measure-Learn feedback loop
+* Actionable metrics, continuous deployment, and the overall Build- Measure-Learn feedback loop.

 * There is surely nothing quite so useless as doing with great efficiency what should not be done at all.